Foeniculum vulgare, commonly known as fennel, is a flavorful culinary herb and medicinal plant.

 Although eating fennel and its seeds is likely safe, pregnant women should avoid taking supplements or ingesting the essential oil of this plant.

-Fennel may also interact with certain medications, including estrogen pills and certain cancer medications, so always consult your healthcare provider before taking high doses from, for example, supplements, essential oils, or extracts (
+Fennel may also interact with certain medications, including estrogen pills and certain cancer medications, so always consult your healthcare provider before using high doses in supplement, essential oil, or extract form (

 Summary Although eating fennel and its seeds is likely safe, consuming higher doses in supplement form may react with certain medications and is unsafe for pregnant women.